geoffpatton/dsci-511-project/README.md

 - Rohit Bhattacharya - rb689@drexel.edu

 ### Project Summary
 Our appication will generate real-time and historical financial market data.
-Our data is gathered form [Finnhub](https://finnhub.io/docs/api).
-Below is a list of some of data we generate for analysis:
+Our data store is available to view in Google Drive: [Access Link](https://drive.google.com/drive/folders/1hgWRHwlC9thoPKd7-dRqEHTPGYv3LtUk?usp=sharing).
+It contains data from all S&P 500 companies.
+We use [Finnhub](https://finnhub.io/docs/api) as the source of our data.
+Below is a list of the data we generate for analysis:
  - __Basic Conpany Financials:__ Includes the basic financials of a company such as margin, P/E ratio, 52-week high/low etc.
    - `basic_company_financials.csv`
  - __Company Profile:__ General information on a company.